About Us

 Executive Board:

-Kathy Kostelec, James Marshall, Tina Morrison, Lyle Morse
+Stacey Eliason, Kathy Kostelec, Tina Morrison, vacant

 Tina Morrison has been a local officer of the AFM since 1998.
 She was appointed to the AFM Diversity Council in 2001.
 Tina then joined the International Executive Board of the American Federation of Musicians in 2010, and is the only woman in the history of the AFM to have been elected to serve on the IEB more than one term.
 A freelance bassoonist, she is a well-known advocate for musicians in our community.
 She is also the Secretary-Treasurer of the Spokane Regional Labor Council, and is a well-respected advocate for all workers.